-While working with emails templates and trying to find ways to compel people to subscribe, you will notice this: “Sign up to my free newsletter” is not a good enough, if the worst incentive nowadays.
+While working with email templates and trying to find ways to compel people to subscribe, you will notice this: “Sign up to my free newsletter” is not good enough, if the worst incentive nowadays.

 Your offer needs to be so good and compelling that they won't think twice to register!

-This is done by approaching the possible readers with something they need and have interest to keep on looking.
+This is done by approaching the possible readers with something they need and having the interest to keep on looking.

-Social media is quite a work by it’s self.
-It needs it’s own time to create posts and captions that are appealing to visitors.
+Social media is quite a work by itself.
+It needs its own time to create posts and captions that are appealing to visitors.
 Add tags that drive in the right audience.

 6. Set a fixed blog posting schedule

 This step is the core function of your blog.
-All other steps are to support and help blog being seen.
+All other steps are to support and help the blog be seen.
 But creating original content is the most important work of all!